 Also, piles of organic waste will stack up, because insects play a crucial role in decomposing all this waste to beneficial nutrients: organic matter, dead plants and dead animals.

-However, research shows that we already well underway to decrease insect populations at such levels that it may soon affect the consequences described above.
+However, research shows that we are already well underway decreasing insect populations at such levels that it may soon affect the consequences described above.
 For example, think of bees.
 In the U.S. alone, the bee population has declined between 60% and 90% because of habitat loss and pesticides.
 Bees are a good metric to understand the impact on other insects as well.
 The cartoon below also illustrates nicely what is happening.

 But what if all humans disappeared?
 The video below nicely illustrates what would happen if we humans would disappear.
 If insects disappeared, the planet would die, and most lifeforms will collapse.
 If humans disappear, the planet will recover within an estimated 25,000 years.